Fulfilling Desires Artfully

 So how do you differentiate?
 How do you know what desires to deepen with and what desires to ditch?
 This is particularly good to ask around the question of relationship choices.

-It’s a new moon in Leo this Fri and it’s a good time to plant a seed of a desire that will support your fulfillment and joy.
-Given the power of desire at this time, it helps to know which desires are worthy of your time, energy, attention and prayer.
+Given the power of desire, it helps to know which desires are worthy of your time, energy, attention and prayer.

 Traits of Fulfilling Desires